exyi/coberec/docs/thesis/approaches.md

 This is not an exclusive advantage, macros, IL rewriting are on par with code generation, since these also generates code.
 However, in some cases the the speed may be afflicted by the increase in code size.

-**API creation** - Code generation is nearly the only discussed approach that can introduce new API symbols.
+**API Creation** - Code generation is nearly the only discussed approach that can introduce new API symbols.
 While dynamic languages can introduce new symbols at runtime, it does not offer type safety and IDEs can not guide the user through autocompletion.
 However, it is exactly when we generate large APIs that we hit a whole edge case parade - the symbols must get valid names, there must not be any collisions, we must reference other symbols correctly, etc.